h3xar0n/aws-security/README.md

   - [ ] [HTTPS Requirements](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cnames-and-https-requirements.html#https-requirements-aws-region)
   - [ ] [VPC DNS](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html)
 - [ ] Attempt 3 (target: >80%)
+- [ ] Review and remove unneeded notes
+- [ ] For each wrong or flagged questions:
+   - [ ] Read and take 1-3 bullets
+   - [ ] For wrong questions, also note answers if different from bullets
+- [ ] All Linux Academy Labs
+- [ ] Build a full workload with all controls
+- [ ] Attempt 4 (target: >90%)
+- [ ] Review and remove unneeded notes
+- [ ] For each wrong or flagged questions:
+   - [ ] Read and take 1-3 bullets
+   - [ ] For wrong questions, also note answers if different from bullets
+- [ ] Review video on how to prepare for practice
+- [ ] Official practice
+- [ ] Review and remove unneeded notes
+- [ ] For each question, research correct answer

 ## Attempt Log
 1. 65%
 2. 77%
 3.
+4.
+5.

 (>90% needed to take official practice)